Gmina Pietrowice Wielkie

 Gmina Pietrowice Wielkie is a rural gmina (administrative district) in Racibórz County, Silesian Voivodeship, in southern Poland, on the Czech border.
 Its seat is the village of Pietrowice Wielkie, which lies approximately 11 km west of Racibórz and 68 km west of the regional capital Katowice.

-The gmina covers an area of 68.07 km2, and as of 2019 its total population is 6,908.
+The gmina covers an area of 68.07 km2, and as of 2019, its total population was 6,908.

 Villages

 Gmina Pietrowice Wielkie contains the villages and settlements of Amandów, Cyprzanów, Gródczanki, Kornice, Krowiarki, Lekartów, Maków, Pawłów, Pietrowice Wielkie, Samborowice and Żerdziny.

 Neighbouring gminas

 Gmina Pietrowice Wielkie is bordered by the town of Racibórz and by the gminas of Baborów, Kietrz, Krzanowice and Rudnik.
 It also borders the Czech Republic.

 Twin towns – sister cities

 Gmina Pietrowice Wielkie is twinned with: